gr-grey/quartz/content/02-daily-rambling/The world is binary.md

 There's a saying that God created mankind in his own image.
 I think we might have also created the world according to our own image - like the 10-based decimal math system we created (look down at our hands), like the binary machines we built.

-When I was thinking of the examples, I hesitated to discuss the more controversial ones, like, man or woman.
+When I was thinking of examples, I hesitated to discuss the more controversial ones, like, man or woman.

 But Grey, what about non-binary people?